YeetOrBeYate/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+It gives a way to supply every part of your application the states and functions needed to alter it

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions are commands that are sent over to the reducer to return an altered version of state.
+Store is held in the reducer and is provided to your application.
+It is the single source of truth because it is supplied to whatever is wrapped in the provider tags

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Component state is good for just holding input values or anything that can remain exclusive to that component or can later be added/compared to the store

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+It allows us to designate action functions to adjust our state in a asynchonous fashion.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Definetly Redux, but that's mainly because it's very challenging.
+I like the complexity and figuring it out gives me a sense of accomplishment.

 ## Project Set Up